 In America, we live in a society that provides greater access to drugs and alcohol than substance use clinics and mental health services.
-In general, there appears to be a lot of shame, bullying and judgement in our society.
-There are likely, a lot of root causes for addiction.
-Recovery is the answer, without a doubt, but the road to recovery can be rocky.
-Surviving the journey to long-term recovery takes faith, commitment and community.
+In general, there appears to be a lot of shame, bullying, and judgment and stigma around mental health challenges and substance abuse.
+There are many root causes of addiction.
+Recovery is the solution, without a doubt, but the road to recovery can be rocky.
+Surviving the journey to long-term recovery takes faith, commitment, and community.

 You may have to navigate around false claims about legitimate LGBTQ programs in treatment centers.
 Luckily, more treatment centers are diving deeper at what it means for them to provide additional services for the LGBTQ community at their centers.
 Some treatment centers offer “tracks” for specific groups of people.
-For example a “Transgender Track” has popped up on a few treatment centers programs list.
+For example, a “Transgender Track” has popped up on a few treatment centers programs list.

-At Inspire Recovery we offer a by-donation Cultural Awareness presentation.
+At Inspire Recovery, we offer an LGBTQIA+ Cultural Awareness presentation that includes 3 CE credits.
 To find out more you may contact us at: firstname.lastname@example.org.
-We are here for any of your clients who need a level of care that is not only accommodating but created specifically to provide a safe and welcoming environment focused on the uniqueness LGBTQ individuals have to offer.
+We are here for any of your clients who need a level of care that is not only accommodating but created specifically to provide a safe and welcoming environment focused on the uniqueness LGBTQIA+ individuals have to offer.